devzbysiu/dox/README.md

 file appears, core will extract the text from the file and index it.

 You also install [client](./client) app on your smartphone.
 It allows you to list and search scanned files.
-It also allows scanning new documents using camera or just pick a PDF.
+It also allows scanning new documents by using a camera or just picking a PDF.

 # <p id="demo">Demo</p>